andrewisen/dj-requests/README.md

 There is some dummy-data created at the creation of the docker-compose, it's located in [/db/testdata.sql](/db/testdata.sql).

+If you want to look at the DB, you can use a DB browser such as [https://sqlectron.github.io/](Sqlectron) or visit [http://localhost:8000](http://localhost:8000) for PHPMyAdmin.

 ## Contributing
 Pull requests are welcome.
 See Issues for more info.